 Skip to content

-OpenVidu Single Node PRO administration: Google Cloud Platform#
+OpenVidu Single Node PRO installation: Google Cloud Platform#

-This section contains the instructions of how to deploy a production-ready OpenVidu Single Node PRO deployment in Google Cloud Platform.
-Deployed services are the same as the On Premises Single Node installation but they will be resources in Google Cloud Platform and you can automate the process in the Google Cloud Console.
+This section contains instructions for deploying a production-ready OpenVidu Single Node PRO deployment on Google Cloud Platform.
+The deployed services are the same as in the On Premises Single Node installation, but the process is automated through the Google Cloud Console.

-To deploy OpenVidu into Google Cloud Platform you just need to log into your Infrastructure Manager in the GCP console.
-Then follow the next steps to fill the parameters of your choice.
+To deploy OpenVidu on Google Cloud Platform, log in to Infrastructure Manager in the GCP Console.
+Then follow the next steps and fill in your preferred parameters.

-This is how the architecture of the deployment looks like:
+This is what the deployment architecture looks like:

 OpenVidu Single Node Google Cloud Platform Architecture